-Copyright protection can last for different times, depending on who created the work how long they are alive.
+Copyright protection can last for different times, depending on who created the work, how long they are alive.
 For example, if you wrote a novel and put your name on it, your copyright extends through your lifetime plus an additional 70 years after you pass.
 However, if you write the same novel and publish it anonymously, pseudonymously, or for hire, your copyright protection is limited to either 95 years from the date of publication or 120 years from the date you wrote it, whichever is shorter.

 You do not need to apply for copyright protection.
 As soon as you create an original work, you own the copyright for the applicable time listed above.
 However, if you mark your work with the copyright symbol © and the date range for which you have owned it, your copyright protection has a better chance of standing up in court should someone try to claim your work as their own.

-For example, if you’re a blog writer and have a wildly successful website that you started in 2012, someone might try to steal your work and make a legal claim on it.
+For example, if you’re a blog writer and have a wildly successful website that you started in 2012, someone might try to steal your work and make a legal claim to it.
 You’re protected under copyright laws, but you’ll have an easier time winning your case in court if you put ©2012 on your website pages.

-Copyrights are not handled by the USPTO but are instead serviced by the U.S. Copyright Office.
+Copyrights are not handled by the USPTO, but are instead serviced by the U.S. Copyright Office.

 Regardless of what you created, you can take steps to protect your creation and yourself from legal action.
-Idea theft is an all-to-real occurrence in today’s world, which is why the USPTO and U.S. Copyright Office were built to help protect ideas and creations.
+Idea theft is an all-to-real occurrence in today’s world, which is why the USPTO and U.S. Copyright Office was built to help protect ideas and creations.